 - Beyond low histamine: some people with Ehlers Danlos variations or auto-immune issues such as Crohns or colitis also have trouble digesting foods beyond the low histamine varieties.
 See this page about those additional restrictions, including a low histamine diet suggestion list for people who need to mindful of other categoris.

 - These categories include lectins, oxalates, salicylates, sulfur, and FODMAPs, which – depending on the body – can affect MCAS as well.
+Note that if oxalates are an issue, higher-doses of Vitamin C will be a problem.
+It is important to keep track of data related to food and supplements to ensure you can pin down triggers.

 - Lectins are proteins found in some plants, and preliminary research suggests that they may activate mast cells also.
 For a low-lectin diet list, see here.